dsavransky/grading/documentation/usage.rst

 Grab Self-Grading Results and Upload to Canvas
 ------------------------------------------------

 Finally, once students have completed their self-assessment via Qualtrics, we need to move their scores into the Canvas gradebook.
-This is done via the ``selfGradingImport`` method.
+This is done via the :py:meth:`~cornellGrading.cornellGrading.selfGradingImport` method.
 Again, this assumes that you have set up your assignment with the name 'HW?' where ? is the assignment number, and also that you have assigned a point value to the assignment in Canvas (if you're using the single-question survey variant, and not checking for late submissions, the latter is not required).

 In python: